Dispute Cleveland parking tickets in a flash

 Even with parking permits offered, and extra caution paid, some residents get parking fines regularly.
 Instead of paying them, they can easily beat them with the DoNotPay app in less than two minutes.
 All it takes is:

-- Accessing the Internet and using the app directly on your web browser, or downloading it from App Store for your iPhone
+- Accessing the Internet and using the app directly on your web browser

 - Providing details about your citation by answering a few short questions